Lumbar Spondylosis (Degeneration)

 Causes of Lumbar Spondylolisthesis

-Spondylosis most often affects discs in the lumbar spine (lower back).
-When discs herniate, the protruding disc can press against any of the spinal nerves that run from the spinal cord to the rest of the body.
-Herniated discs can cause nerve pain known as sciatica, which travels along the sciatic nerve running from the lower back down the length of each leg.
+Spondylosis most often affects disks in the lumbar region.
+When disks herniate, the protruding disk can press against any of the spinal nerves that run from the spinal cord to the rest of the body.
+Herniated disks can cause nerve pain known as sciatica, which travels along the sciatic nerve running from the lower back down the length of each leg.

 Early Signs of Lumbar Spondylosis and Diagnosis